 - The maximum file size for image attachments is 10MB.

 - The maximum possible dimension is 1038 x 1038 px. iOS automatically scales images, but if the image height is more than 1038, it downscales the image and applies padding so the image is displayed as a square.
 To avoid this, use a maximum width of 1038 pixels and height less than 1038 pixels.

 - You can use landscape or portrait orientation.
 Depending on the dimensions, portrait images may look too tall, therefore we recommend using landscape.

 - Android doesn’t have a size limit on images in rich notifications, as it automatically adjusts images so the dimensions of the image are equal to or larger than the corresponding dimensions of the device view.
 Google recommends using an image with an aspect ratio of approximately 2:1.

 - We recommend using landscape orientation, as some devices may crop the image.
 To ensure important information isn’t cropped, position your content in the center of the image and not around the edges.

 - We recommend the following dimensions based on the most common Android device resolutions (in pixels):

 - Medium – 1024 x 512

 Swrve supports including up to three buttons to give your users custom options for interacting with the notification in the extended view.
 Configure the button actions with deep links to direct the customer to a specific screen in your app, or even use the buttons to create a short survey.
 For more information on how to configure custom buttons, see Creating push notifications.

 Button engagement results are included in the push notification campaign report.
-For more information, see Managing push notifications.
+For more information, see Campaign reports.